dtk/dtk-docs-v1/assemblies.md

 permalink: assemblies/index
 ---

+# Dtk Assemblies

-A Dtk assembly encodes the desired state to achieve when deploying a single component or a set of interrelated components making up possibly a complex distributed application or service.
+A Dtk Assembly represents  a set of interrelated components that constitute an application, service or infrastructure to deploy or manage.
+This can be a simple single node applications or be distributed across nodes or Internet services.

-An assembly captures the set of components that constitute a deployment.
-For each component it captures where it is deployed, the high level alternatives being components that correspond to resources on an Internet service and components that get installed on nodes.
+An Assembly captures whether each component is deployed on an Internet service or on a single or set of nodes, which could be cloud instances, virtual or physical machines.

+A sample Assemble with components corresponding to cloud service resources is shown below

+This refers to an AWS vpc

+A sample assembly with components on nodes is shown below that

 When a component is deployed on a node there are two variants:
 * A component that goes on a single node
 * A component that may be horizontally scaled where the same component configuration should go on a set of equivalent type nodes that can be scaled up and down.
 These are referred to as ‘Node Groups’